-In our first Sustainability Report, we highlight the progress and achievements of the Group over the previous 12 months, with particular focus on our commitment to working alongside our valued stakeholders to build a sustainable business based on our resilience, adaptability and innovation.
+In this Sustainability Report, we continue to track the progress of the Group, with particular focus on our commitment to working alongside our valued stakeholders to build a sustainable business.
 It is our belief that building a sustainable business is vital to our continued success and that we must be accountable for our impact on the environment, our customers, our people and our community as well as our financial performance.
+As we seek to grow our business, we are mindful of the way we operate - the importance of reducing our carbon foot print and waste, of building a culture of equality and investing in human capital, amongst others.

 Our responsibility to society is to ensure that sustainable practices are incorporated into every link of our value chain and we are committed to the principles laid out in our Corporate Sustainability Policy.
 We must meet the needs not only of our customers, employees and the community we operate in, but also those of our environment and our future generations.
-This report provides detail about how we have met our responsibilities with our key stakeholders during FY2018 and beyond.
+This report provides detail about how we have met our responsibilities with our key stakeholders in FY2020 and our targets for beyond.